 Admission to the Graduate Program

-For more information about the graduate program or for graduate advising, prospective students are encouraged to contact the Graduate Coordinator, Ellen Burton Harrington, or the English Department.
+For more information about the graduate program or for graduate advising, prospective students are encouraged to contact the Graduate Coordinator, Dr. John Halbrooks, or the English Department.
 Information about M.A.
 Program funding is available here.

-- For the Literature Concentration, an undergraduate major in English or at least 30
+- For the Literature Concentration, applicants normally have an undergraduate major

-- A minimum GPA of 3.0 in junior- and senior-level courses presented in fulfillment
+a minimum GPA of 3.0 in junior- and senior-level courses presented in fulfillment

 of requirement 1.